julianghionoiu/s3-sync-stream/README.md

 [![Codeship Status for julianghionoiu/s3-sync-stream](https://img.shields.io/codeship/b617e390-006f-0135-fe1b-4ee982914aba/master.svg)](https://codeship.com/projects/212588)
 [![Coverage Status](https://coveralls.io/repos/github/julianghionoiu/s3-sync-stream/badge.svg?branch=master)](https://coveralls.io/github/julianghionoiu/s3-sync?branch=master)

-Library that continuously syncs the contents of a folder to an S3 bucket.
+`s3-sync-stream` is library that continuously syncs the contents of a folder to an S3 bucket.
 Optimised for streaming file formats (video, logs).

-The library will aggresively try to upload content as it is being generated:
+The library will aggresively upload content as it is being generated:
-* Each chunk will be uploaded as a part in a multipart upload.
+* Each chunk will be uploaded as a part in a multipart upload
-* The multipart upload in kept open while the file is being generated.
+* The multipart upload in kept open while the file is being generated
-* To signal the fact that file is being generated, the generator has to create a `.lock` with the same name.
+* It is the responsibility of the generator to create a `.lock` with the same name.
 * Once the file generation is completed and the `.lock` file removed, the multipart upload will be finalised.